bodik/rwm/README.md

 RWM can:

+* provide low-level S3 access for aws cli, rclone
+* rclone crypt over S3 backend
+* restic with S3 repository
+* configurable backup manager/executor

+todo:

 * check if used bucket is configured for versioning
 * check if used access_key does not have administrator privileges to manipulate with WORM policies
 * generate and store current bucket state state-data
 * recreate bucket contents on local filesystem (or remote bucket) acording to specified state data
 * ??? check completeness of the current state of the bucket
 * prune all non-recent object versions to reclaim storage space